cocotb/cocotb/documentation/source/writing_testbenches.rst

 When a test fails, a stacktrace is printed.
-If ``pytest`` is installed and ``assert`` statements are used, a more informative stacktrace, including the values that caused the ``assert`` to fail, is printed.
+If ``pytest`` is installed and ``assert`` statements are used, a more informative stacktrace is printed which includes the values that caused the ``assert`` to fail.
 For example, see the output for the first test from above.

 .. code-block::